-- To seek the correction of the student's education record if needed. - To consent to disclosure of personally identifiable information from the student's education records. - To file complaints regarding Burlington School District's alleged violation of FERPA with the U.S. Department of Education, Family Policy and Regulations Office, Washington, D.C.
+- To inspect and review the student's education records within a reasonable time. - To seek the correction of the student's education record if needed. - To consent to disclosure of personally identifiable information from the student's education records. - To file complaints regarding Burlington School District's alleged violation of FERPA with the U.S. Department of Education, Family Policy and Regulations Office, Washington, D.C.
 20202.